 A quick glance down the paint aisle in Homebase or B&Q is bound to leave anyone confused.
-How do you even begin to pick a colour when there are so many to choose from?
+How do you even begin to pick a paint colour for your walls when there are so many to choose from?

 It’s easy to spend weeks or even months getting yourself all worked up about finding the right shade of magnolia which can put a real downer on your DIY efforts.
-If you’re looking to spruce up your home this autumn, below are some great tips for choosing the perfect paint colour.
+If you’re looking to spruce up your home this autumn, below are some great tips for choosing the best paint colour for your home.

 Resist the temptation to come home with endless sample pots and instead limit yourself to colours that go with your existing décor or the vision you have for your renovations.